santiRenso/FEGA-onboarding/docs/topics/technical-operational/index.md

   <h5>What could have gone better?</h5>

   Our decision to submit BAM files, while valuable for learning, significantly complicated the demonstration and extended its duration over the entire day.
-Consequently, we ended up testing the technical workflow, helpdesk support, and collaboration with central EGA simultaneously, which could have been divided into distinct stages for a more manageable process.
+Consequently, we ended up testing the technical workflow, helpdesk support, and collaboration with Central EGA simultaneously, which could have been divided into distinct stages for a more manageable process.
 In hindsight, it might have been beneficial for all nodes to use the same script, facilitating smoother coordination and consistency across the demonstration.<br><br>

   <h5>What did we learn?</h5>